 This summer, each week your child will be exploring a new topic through a series of related activities, ranging from watching video clips to reading authentic texts and playing communicative games.
 The programme has been mapped for your child to develop life skills such as leadership, communication, creativity and problem-solving during the English lessons in the first part of the day.

-Your child will develop their ability to understand natural speech through guided watching of a Sherlock Holmes film; will develop speaking skills with a focus on explaining their own views and ideas and will use their reasoning skills to solve a crime related puzzle.
+Sherlock Holmes focuses on the theme of crime and detective work.
+Your child will develop their ability to understand natural speech through guided watching of a Sherlock Holmes film, develop speaking skills with a focus on explaining their own views and ideas, use their reasoning skills to solve a crime related puzzle.

-Your child will develop their presentation skills by working a project related to the UK; will increase their understanding of the culture of the UK and develop their vocabulary for describing places.
+All About the UK focuses on the four nations of the UK: Scotland, England, Northern Ireland and Wales.
+Your child will develop their presentation skills by working a project related to the UK, increase their understanding of the culture of the UK, develop their vocabulary for describing places.

-- Around The World with the British Museum
+Around The World with the British Museum

 Around The World with the British Museum focuses on learning more about the cultures of the world through objects in the collection of the British Museum.

 Your child will discover interesting stories from all the continents of the world, learn how to investigate an object like a museum curator, develop vocabulary for describing objects, develop their speaking skills by making a presentation on an object they choose.

 Week 4 (19 - 23 July), Week 9 (23 - 27 August)

 Become an Instagrammer focuses on the theme of social media, how it works and how to be successful but safe using it.

 Your child will learn vocabulary to talk about different types of social media, develop the ability to describe a photo in detail, increase their knowledge of language connected to photography, practice the language of writing a good social media post.